-A natural candidate is the class of problems where the customer-provider relationships form an acyclic digraph, and indeed it is not hard to show that a fixed-ratio equilibrium can be computed efficiently in that case.
+A natural candidate is the class of problems where the customer-provider relationships form an acyclic digraph, and indeed it is not hard to show that an equilibrium can be computed efficiently in that case.
 The main result of this section is an efficient algorithm for a broader class of problems.
-Let us consider an auxiliary directed graph $D^ = ([n], A^)$ on the set of agents, in which there are $|S^i \cap T^j|$ parallel ij arcs if $i \neq j$ (so D^ does not have loops).
+Let us consider an auxiliary directed graph $D^ = ([n], A^)$ on the set of players, in which there are $|S^i \cap T^j|$ parallel ij arcs if $i \neq j$ (so D^ does not have loops).

 With this definition, the directed graph corresponding to the hard instances constructed in the proof of Theorem 1.4 is a 4-cycle with many parallel arcs.
-In contrast to this, Theorem 1.5 states that if the strongly connected components of D^ are simple directed cycles, then there is a polynomial time algorithm to find a fixed-ratio equilibrium.
+In contrast to this, Theorem 1.5 states that if the strongly connected components of D^ are simple directed cycles, then there is a polynomial-time algorithm to find a fixed-ratio equilibrium (here a pair of oppositely directed arcs is also considered as a simple cycle).